Date Last Walked: October 2019

-Difficulty: Undulating contour walking with limited amounts of shade.
+Difficulty: Relatively easy.
+Undulating contour walking with limited amounts of shade.

 This is a reasonably easy circular walk along earth tracks and designated nature trails which takes in the finest Byzantine church on the island.
 Although the walking itself is little more than half a day, you will probably need to allow some time to look around the church itself, particularly if there are a number of tourist coach parties around.

 The walk starts from the small village of Agios Theodoros just off the B9 to the north east of Kakopetria.
-We drove up the B9 beyond Evrychou and then took the F975 into the village.
+Drive up the B9 beyond Evrychou and then take the F975 into the village.
 On the way into the village – just past a right hand bend after the village sign – there is a Forestry Department car park where you can leave your car.
 [GPS: 35.047155N, 32.929595E]

 Turn right out of the car park, walking a few yards back down the road until you come to a green signpost.

 Follow the signpost to ‘Asinou 11 km’, effectively walking straight ahead down Agias Markellas Street.
-This is an asphalt road which winds upwards through pine trees and, after 10 minutes, becomes an earth track.
+This is a very quiet asphalt road which winds upwards through pine trees.

-You will shortly afterwards pass a wooden sign identifying the location as Kantzelia, at an altitude of 491 metres.
-Keep following the main earth track ignoring a right hand fork after 12 minutes.
+After 10 minutes you will pass a wooden sign on your right identifying the location as Kantzelia, at an altitude of 491 metres.
+Keep following the road ignoring a right hand fork.

-So, in the picture above, keep walking ahead on the earth track which will now continue to wend its way through pine woods, gradually starting to descend.
-Just when you’re beginning to wonder if the track is really heading in the right direction you will see – at 22 minutes – a blue sign pointing out a track to your right headed for Asinou.
+So, in the picture above, keep walking ahead through pine woods, gradually starting to descend.
+Just when you’re beginning to wonder if this empty road is really heading in the right direction you will see – at 22 minutes – a blue sign pointing out a track to your right headed for Asinou.
 [GPS: 35.057299N, 32.937368E]

-Take this right hand turning and keep following the main earth road.
-You will not need to deviate from this main track for the next couple of hours until you reach the Asinou Picnic Site (see below).
+Take this right hand turning and keep following a main earth road.
+You will not need to deviate from this wide track for the next couple of hours until you reach the Asinou Picnic Site (see below).

 At 27 minutes you will pass a solitary house on a right hand bend in the track [GPS: 35.058373N, 32.940796E] and at 30 minutes you will come to a wide fork where, just to the right, a wooden sign identifies the area as Chalkokolympos, altitude 420m .
-Stay on the main track as it forks to the left.
+Stay on the main track as it bends round to the left.

 The track opens out to provide good views across to the north of the island and you are now effectively following a contour trail around the edges of a pine forest.
 The track is undulating: largely level at first and even with some downhill stretches but becoming gradually steeper.
 This is not a particular problem but it should be borne in mind that there is very little shade and the walk can be quite sapping on hot and/or humid days.

-There are plenty of opportunities to enjoy some panoramic views and to identify bird life in this comparatively remote area.
+There are plenty of opportunities to enjoy some panoramic views to your left and to identify bird life in this comparatively remote area.
 There are no signposts on this section so you will need to stick doggedly to the main earth track which is, fortunately, extremely clear.
 White stone trig points at irregular intervals will give you confidence that you are on the right track.
 You will pass an electricity sub-station at around 1 hour 45 minutes…

 At around 2 hours 20 minutes you will see the village of Nikitari appear below to the left of the track and approximately 15 minutes later the track will gradually wind down towards the Asinou Picnic Site [GPS: 35.055881N, 32.982689E] (2 hours 40 minutes).

 There is an opportunity to refill water bottles from a tap here where the water is fresh and deliciously cold.
 There are also toilets and plenty of picnic tables and benches.

 When you are ready to carry on, there is still a little way to go to Asinou itself.
 Walk uphill along the asphalt road from the picnic site.
-It isn’t busy as it effectively ends at Asinou but there will inevitably be the odd tour bus or two.
+It isn’t busy as it effectively ends at Asinou but, depending on the season, there may be the odd tour bus or two.

-We last visited this church around 10 years ago on a misty day in late October and, apart from the custodian, we had it to ourselves.
+We first visited this church over 15 years ago on a misty day in late October and, apart from the custodian, we had it to ourselves.
 These days – depending on the time of year -we are often joined by a steady stream of tourist coaches visiting the church and having lunch at the nearby restaurants.
 Early and late in the calendar year, though, there is still a good opportunity to view the church in peace and quiet.

 The church is a popular tourist site for good reason.
 Every inch of the shadowy interior (take a torch – no photos allowed) is covered with Byzantine murals painted between the early 11th and late 15th centuries and depicting Biblical scenes as well as portraits of various donors who paid for the church and its murals.
-I particularly like the bust of the Virgin Mary painted above one of the doorways, with a pair of tethered hounds and two moufflons against a background of snowy mountains background.
+We particularly like the bust of the Virgin Mary painted above one of the doorways, with a pair of tethered hounds and two mouflons against a background of snowy mountains.
 The scenes from the Last Judgement are spectacularly gruesome!

-There’s a water tap outside but on the day we tried it the water was warm enough for a hot bath!
+There’s a water tap outside but on hot days the water is warm enough for a hot bath!
 Much better to visit one of the cafes and buy an ice cold drink.
 Or two.